kspalaiologos/malbolge-lisp/README.md

    ..............|.....................
    0
 ```
-The final builtin function is `let'.
+The final builtin function is `let`.
 It allows us to bind names to expressions (so that they're not re-evaluated at a later time).
 For example:
 ```
    % (let (x 5 y 6) (+ x y))
    .............................................|.............